Gokul4reaL/Key-Value-Store-NodeJS/README.md

 **Request Headers:**

-- `x-tenant-id`: The tenant ID to retrieve the key for.
+- `x-tenant-id`: The tenant ID to create the key for.

 **Request Body:**